hnagib/Vegan-Recipes/butter_chicken.md

 | Corn starch     | 1 tbsp   |
 | Cold water      | 0.25 cup |

 Mix the cornstarch and cold water.
 Return the saucepan to the stove over medium-high heat.
 Stir the cornstarch mixture into the sauce.
-Bring to a boil; reduce the heat and simmer until the sauce has thickened, about 5 to 10 minutes.
+Bring to a boil; reduce the heat and simmer until the sauce has thickened, about :clock5: **5 to 10 minutes**.